-In Section 4, I present empirical evidence from the first three sets of choice screen auctions (for the periods of March-June 2020, July-September 2020, and October-December 2020) conducted by Google in 31 European countries.
+In Section 4, I present empirical evidence from the four sets of choice screen auctions (for the periods of March-June 2020, July-September 2020, October-December 2020, and January-March 2021) conducted by Google in 2020 in 31 European countries.
 The evidence is consistent with my theoretical conclusions.
-In particular, to mention just one data point from the section, the search engine that was most successful in these auctions, winning a slot in every country and in every period, has been installed fewer than 50,000 times worldwide and has so few user ratings that Google's Play Store does not provide statistics on those ratings.
+In particular, to mention just one data point from the section, the search engine that was most successful in these auctions, winning a slot in every country and in every period, has been installed only approximately 100,000 times worldwide, has only 74 user reviews in Google's Play Store, and has one of the lowest ratings among the search engines participating in choice screen auctions.
 For the sake of comparison, Google's own search app has been installed more than 5 billion times, while alternative search engines Bing (produced by Microsoft) and DuckDuckGo (produced independently and focused on user privacy) have been installed more than 10 million times.
 (These numbers include all installs, including those that come from choice screens and those that do not.)